-Congruent with the mission of Baptist College of Health Sciences (BCHS), the nursing faculty is committed to preparing professional nurses at the baccalaureate level for the diverse practice environment of the twenty-first century.
+Congruent with the mission of Baptist College of Health Sciences (BCHS), the nursing faculty is committed to preparing professional nurses at the baccalaureate level for the diverse practice environment.

 To fulfill its mission, the nursing faculty shares a commitment with the college to: